mattladany/dev-env/README.md

 * "centos/7" (default)
 * "ubuntu/xenial64"
 * "archlinux/archlinux"
+For more information about these boxes, visit https://app.vagrantup.com/boxes/search.

 ## Notes
-* __Current VirtualBox Guest Additions Bug__
+* __VirtualBox Guest Additions Bug__
-    * Currently, the VirtualBox Guest Additions has a bug where immediately after logging in, you need to log out and log back in for windowing features to work correctly.
+    * Currently, the VirtualBox Guest Additions has a bug where immediately after logging in, windowing features do not work correctly and you will have trouble clicking around once an application is opened.
+As a current workaround, you need to log out and log back in immediately after booting.
 Will continue to look into this until a fix is found.

 ## To Do's
 * Add macOS as a possible OS to use.
+* Continue to add wanted packages to all boxes.
 * Make the desktop environment configurable.
+* Remove the vagrant-vbguest plugin dependency, and mount the VirtualBox Guest Additions manually.
 * Add boxes to Vagrant Cloud once they are stable.
 * Test the installation on host machines other than MacOS.